Our Kids Program is a great way to introduce children in Karate-do Jutsu. Ages 6 to 10

 Kids in Karate are usually grouped together by belt level, not age or popularity.
 As a result, younger kids can readily participate with the big kids — if they put in the work.

 Self-defense techniques, such as those taught in Karate, can give a shy child a bit more confidence in the school yard.
 He'll probably never use them, but knowing that he can defend himself if challenged makes him feel more in control.

 Advancing in belt status and doing well in front of his peers at testing fosters a sense of pride, too.
 At many dojos, higher belt levels oversee and guide lower belts in their learning; therefore, being skilled enough to pass on knowledge is a huge boost to self-esteem.

-In addition, martial arts usually include complex movements, including forms, kicks and blocks, all with their own names that are often in foreign languages.
+In addition, Karate usually include complex movements, including forms, kicks and blocks, all with their own names that are often in foreign languages.
 Your child may find that memorizing and executing these skills doesn't come naturally, and he'll have to develop great concentration to recall them, especially at belt testing.